Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai South Free Zone offers a decisive logistical advantage.
 Its location adjacent to Al Maktoum International Airport, one of the world's largest cargo airports, and its proximity to Jebel Ali Port, the largest port in the Middle East, give traders unmatched connectivity for inbound and outbound shipments.
 Combined with the UAE's zero personal income tax environment and free zone entitlement to 100% foreign ownership, Dubai South presents a compelling base for dried produce trading operations of any scale.

-The Dried Vegetables and Fruit Trading Licence operates under Activity Code 4721.83, classified within the International Standard Industrial Classification (ISIC) framework.
+The Dried Vegetables and Fruit Trading License operates under Activity Code 4721.83, classified within the International Standard Industrial Classification (ISIC) framework.
 This activity code covers the retail and wholesale trading of dried, dehydrated, and preserved fruit and vegetables, including products such as sultanas, prunes, dried apricots, sun-dried tomatoes, dehydrated onions, and similar shelf-stable produce.

-Issued as a Trading Licence under the Trading category at Dubai South Business Hub Free Zone, this licence permits the holder to engage in the import, export, re-export, and wholesale distribution of dried produce.
+Issued as a Trading License under the Trading category at Dubai South Business Hub Free Zone, this license permits the holder to engage in the import, export, re-export, and wholesale distribution of dried produce.
 Traders may source goods internationally, hold stock within the free zone, and distribute to customers both within the UAE and across global markets without restriction on the volume or variety of permitted dried produce.

 Setup Costs and Steps to Get Licensed